 One of my boys prefers the dough to the cookie which is why I created this edible cookie dough for him.
 But the rest of us?
 We love these chewy chocolate chip cookies fresh out of the oven with a glass of milk.
 IMHO, there aren’t too many things better than that!

-The more moisture in cookies, the more chewy they will be.
+The more moisture in cookies, the chewier they will be.
 Ingredients, baking time, and baking temperature all come into play as we work to retain moisture in the dough.

 The size or mass of the cookies also contributes to their chewiness.
 Big cookie dough balls make softer and chewier cookies than smaller ones.

-- Maple syrup: A few years ago, my friend showed me a sugar cookie recipe which uses agave nectar in the dough.
+- Maple syrup: A few years ago, my friend showed me a sugar cookie recipe that uses agave nectar in the dough.
 It’s perfect for keeping the cookies soft, chewy, and boosting the flavor.
 So I started adding that to my favorite cookie recipe.
-One Sunday we started making the cookies and I realized we didn’t have any more agave nectar.
-The only sticky sweetener we had was maple syrup, so I used that in its place.
-And they turned out even better!
+One Sunday, we started making the cookies and I realized we didn’t have any more agave nectar.
+The only sticky sweetener we had was maple syrup, so I used that in its place…and they turned out even better!
 Now we add just a little bit of maple syrup to these cookies and it makes them the best!
-It adds a very subtle maple flavor, a slightly more intense sweetness, and keeps these cookies soft AND chewy.
+It adds a very subtle maple flavor, a slightly more intense sweetness, and keeps these cookies soft and wonderfully chewy.

-- Brown sugar: this sugar has a higher moisture content than white sugar and thus will produce a chewier cookie than if you just used white sugar.
+- Brown sugar: This sugar has a higher moisture content than white sugar and thus, produces a chewier cookie than if you just used white sugar.
 Dark brown sugar has an even higher moisture content than light brown sugar and will create the ultimate chewy cookie.
 Dark brown sugar does lend a more toffee-like flavor.